ivan-sincek/penetration-testing-cheat-sheet/README.md

 Use [ngrok](https://ngrok.com/download) to give your local web server a public address, but do not expose the web server for too long if it is not properly hardened due to security concerns.

-I also advise you not to transfer any sensitive data over it, just in case.
+I advise you not to transfer any sensitive data over it, just in case.